👉 Thinking about switching? Get up to four months free when you join Nextiva up to 100 employees.

 Add-ons and upsellsVonage’s base plans lack some essentials, pushing businesses into add-ons.Nextiva’s plans are transparent with few surprises.

-Of particular note is the number of customer reviews for each platform, with Nextiva garnering more than double the number of reviews with similar customer satisfaction ratings.
+Of particular note is the number of customer reviews for each platform, with Nextiva garnering almost seven times as many reviews with similar customer satisfaction ratings:

 Which Provider Is Right for Your Business?